Metacaugs/metacaugs.github.io/page/4about.md

 * content
 {:toc}

-Our [Orientation Guidebook](https://metacaugs.github.io/2017/04/05/A-METACAUGS-Guidebook/) explains a lot about us...
+Our new [Orientation Guidebook](https://metacaugs.github.io/2017/04/05/A-METACAUGS-Guidebook/) explains a lot about us...

-**Stuff we do together:**
+Stuff we do together:
 * "synchronous online meetings where we discuss the writings of relevant authors, experiment with tools and platforms, and have meta-discussions about our proceedings." -Roland

 **Contact Us / Get Involved**: